Bigfoot erotica? Fur flies in Virginia congressional race

 RICHMOND, Va.
 (AP) — Here's a political attack you don't hear every day — or ever: A Virginia congressional candidate says her opponent is unfit for office because he is a "devotee of Bigfoot erotica."

-Cockburn made the accusations on Twitter and posted pictures from Riggleman's Instagram account showing nude drawings of Bigfoot.

-Riggleman says the drawings were meant as satire, mock cover art for a book he wrote.
-His posts said the book is titled "The Mating Habits of Bigfoot and Why Women Want Him," but he says he didn't know what "Bigfoot erotica" was until Cockburn mentioned it.
+Jokes aside, the bizarre back-and-forth over Bigfoot underscores the high stakes in a key race.

-Cockburn and Riggleman are competing to represent Virginia's 5th Congressional District, stretches from northern Virginia to the North Carolina border.
+Cockburn and Riggleman are competing to represent Virginia's 5th Congressional District, which stretches from northern Virginia to the North Carolina border.
+Incumbent Republican U.S. Rep. Tom Garrett announced earlier this year that he will not seek re-election to focus on a recovery from alcoholism.

+The District is one of four currently GOP-held seats in Virginia that Democrats are bullish on their chances of flipping in this year's election.
+That would go a long way in helping the party take control of the House.
+Nationwide, Democrats need to flip 24 seats to take a majority.

+Republicans have been targeting Cockburn, a former investigative reporter and political newcomer, for months.
+Because of a 1991 book she wrote criticizing the U.S.'s relationship with Israel, opponents have called her anti-Semitic.
+She denies that claim.